-Or hormonal imbalances caused by PCOS or endometriosis or obesity and insulin resistance, pre diabetes etc…
+Or hormonal imbalances caused by PCOS or endometriosis or obesity and insulin resistance, pre-diabetes etc…

 There are many infertility causes that can be treated naturally without IVF or ICSI procedures.

-It’s only extracting the egg, placing it in petri dish and adding the sperm plus some nourishing agents to assist their survival.
+It’s only extracting the egg, placing it in a petri dish and adding the sperm plus some nourishing agents to assist their survival.
 Or the sperm has the tail chopped off and is injected into the egg if the sperm parameters look really bad.
 Bypassing all the natural selection.

 It is falsely believed that the first sperm that reaches the egg is allowed in.
 Nope.
 The sperm dance around the egg and the egg is checking each and every one for its quality and DNA to ensure the best genes are put forward.
-Once it finds the best sperm (or two or three) it allows this sperm to get inside and then seals itself.
+Once it finds the best sperm (or two or three), it allows this sperm to get inside and then seals itself.